 I thought if we could make it through the first year, things would be better.
 My family was rooting for 2019 to end and have a fresh start in 2020.
 How ironic.
 Ok, Universe you got me.
 Nothing could have ever prepared me for COVID.
 My last day in the office and Anya’s last day of school was March 12, and we had no idea that 9 months later this would be the new normal.
 She hasn’t seen any of her friends, schoolmates, teammates since March unless its on a computer screen.
 She’s lonely, like I’m sure most teens, and adults, are.
 She’s bored.
 And sad.
 And scared.
 Any remnants of a childhood were wiped away this year.

 So here’s the other side of it.
 She absolutely understands the harsh realties of life.
 It’s no longer about team competitions after her coach contracted the Corona virus.
 This Christmas, there wasn’t a long list of gift wish lists, or FOMO on some holiday celebration.
 It was family road trips with a truck with Wifi, attending remote classes as we drove and drove.
-It was hiking during the day and family movie nights.
-It was showing her there was still More to Life.
+Also, it was hiking during the day and family movie nights.
+And it was showing her there was still More to Life.
 If anything 2020 brought, it was a reminder about what is important.
 Every day we all wake up in the same house, healthy and safe, that’s all I need.
 Is there more to life?
 Just hanging in there with friends and family, making the most of each day that you can.